parttimenerd/temci/doc/temci_report.rst

 .. code:: yaml

-        # Properties to use for reporting and null hypothesis tests
+    # Properties to use for reporting and null hypothesis tests,
+    # can be regular expressions
     properties:         ListOrTuple(Str())
                 default: [all]